justinkashi/petase-snapshot/README.md

 # **dec 30**
+- To do Tournament Dataset Analysis, it's important to have (1) PETase biophysical property document with interpro/uniprot/pdb annotations explained
+-  Would the best method to start from analyzing/understanding the tournament dataset ranking it with all possible methods and then packaging that into a ML/AI model?
+Instead of starting from my curated database of public PETase Decided to shift/reset to (1) Tournament Dataset Analysis, understanding it, then this will guide the zero-shot phase.
+The end-goal here is simply to rank the tournament dataset based on 3 conditions no matter how.
 - Will need to shift focus to tournament database statistics soon
 - Can expand the database to include more studies for LCC variants, and more activity studies.
 - Can experiment different pdb templates for the P181A of IsPETase and others that have PDBs available for the mutant